top of page

 Pressure Release techniques can be tried if the trigger point remains after the less invasive methods have been attempted.
 The pressure may take the form of direct pressure, in which the therapist presses the trigger point against an underlying hard structure (bone) or, when no bony tissue lies underneath, pinching pressure, as in the “squeezing” of the sternocleidomastoid muscle.

 Pressure techniques can end the hyperirritability by mechanical disruption of the sensory nerve endings causing the trigger point activity.
-The massage therapist must hold the compression long enough to stimulate the spindle cells when using the direct pressure technique.
+When using the direct pressure technique, the massage therapist must hold the compression long enough to stimulate the spindle cells.
 A variety of massage applications can be employed in neuromuscular techniques, many of which have been included in the protocols of this text.
 Among many variations, the primary massage techniques are as follows.

 -